Kitura/kitura.dev/en/starter/generator/project_layout_reference.md

 │       └── Routes/                 - Directory for organising route handler code
 ```

+### README
+The `README.md` file contains customized documentation about the contents of the generated
+application including selected capabilities and services.

 ### Web capability

 If you select the [web capability](prompts.html#web-capability) then the following